 Meals served to adults that are directly involved in the production and service of the meals to children are considered program related adults.
-Meals may be served without charge to full time CNP employees at the discretion of the school board or School Food Authority (SFA).
+Meals may be served without charge to CNP employees at the discretion of the school board or School Food Authority (SFA).
 Meals served to CNP employees are allowable costs of the non-profit food service operation.
-CNP employees are defined as those employees that are responsible for the preparation, service, and operation of the CNP and paid 100% from CNP funds (Funding Source 5101).
-At no time may employees that are non-program employees be provided meals without charge.
+CNP employees are defined as those employees that are responsible for the preparation, service, or operation of the CNP and paid 100% from CNP funds (Funding Source 5101).
+At no time may employees that are non-program employees be provided meals without charge, except for employees conducting meal counts for meals served in the classroom.
 Principals of schools are not entitled to receive meals free of charge.
 The school district must reimburse the CNP for non-program adult meals provided without charge.